raspberrypilearning/world-builder/en/step_2.md

 --- task ---

 If you're starting from a new scene, add a plane for the floor.
-If you're working on an existing scene you can just change the material or size.
+If you're working on an existing scene, you can just change the material or size.

 ![The Scene view showing a large plane.](images/new-plane.png)